WSBK-TV: Second return to independent status (2022–present)

-On September 19, 2022, WSBK-TV reverted back to being an independent station, ending its affiliation with MyNetworkTV and leaving the programming service without an outlet in the Boston market.
+On September 19, 2022, WSBK-TV reverted to being an independent station, ending its affiliation with MyNetworkTV and leaving the programming service without an outlet in the Boston market.
 In preparation for the move, earlier in the month, the station returned its TV38 moniker for the third time, along with its post-UPN "circle 38" logo.
+Also, in September 2022, the 50-year contract to air the Three Stooges' film shorts expired; WSBK wanted to renew the contract or sign a new one, but Sony Pictures (owner of the Stooges' shorts) refused; there have not been New Year's Eve Three Stooges marathons since December 31, 2021.
+(Three Stooges shorts continue to air in Boston on the MeTV-affiliated 5.2 subchannel of WCVB.)

 Programming

-Syndicated programming on WSBK includes classic sitcoms which were aired during the 1990s and 2000s, and stable series as The People's Court, Judge Judy, Divorce Court, Judge Mathis, 2 Broke Girls, and Blue Bloods.
-The station's E/I programming is fulfilled through the syndicated Litton Entertainment Go Time block.
-WSBK also occasionally takes on the responsibility of airing CBS network programming whenever WBZ-TV runs extended breaking news coverage or special programming.
-Examples of this practice include during the Boston Marathon, and more recently in 2009, during New England Patriots pre-season games as well as the passing of Senator Ted Kennedy and his sister Eunice Kennedy Shriver.
+WSBK-TV occasionally takes on the responsibility of airing CBS network programming whenever WBZ-TV runs extended breaking news coverage or special programming.
+Examples of this practice include during the Boston Marathon, and more recently in 2009, during New England Patriots preseason games as well as the funerals of Senator Ted Kennedy and his sister Eunice Kennedy Shriver.